 extending thoughts and knowledge through shared thinking and discussion

-Our whole school is a literacy-rich environment and, each day, children are stimulated and inspired.
-We talk, listen, read, write, perform and engage in a wide range of activities which help to develop their skills and ignite their imaginations.
+Our unique provision provides a literacy-rich environment where our children and adults talk, listen, read, write, perform and engage in a wide range of activities that ignite their imagination and develop their skills.

 Throughout their time at Beddington Infants’ School, children are supported and nurtured to ensure they make excellent progress.
 Speaking and listening, role play and motor skills activities are all part of the daily ongoing provision, alongside phonics which is an essential element in learning to read and write.